lunasec-io/lunasec/docs/blog/2021-10-18-announcing-lunasec.md

 ## What is LunaSec?
 LunaSec does a lot, but the main way it works is by replacing sensitive data with meaningless identifiers known as "Tokens".
-Think of a long random number like an UUID (eg, `lunasec-a215783b-1f0d-4e2a-8e53-76951b9c60fe`).
+Think of a long random number like a UUID (eg, `lunasec-a215783b-1f0d-4e2a-8e53-76951b9c60fe`).
 Your code then only ever deals with these Tokens directly.
 All sensitive data lives in a dedicated encrypted database that's managed by LunaSec.

 A lot of security products do that, but LunaSec builds more security ontop of that idea, more than anyone else,